akashpetkar123/JWT-Tokenization-in-Spring-Boot-using-Spring-Security/README.md

 after GET request it will give a respose as:-
 HELLO WORLD

-This is a example about how you can develop security for services
+This is a example about how you can develop security for services.

-I would like to thank Koushik from Java brains for this wonderful knowledge.